syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-reorder.md

 3.The [columnDrop](../../api/grid/#columndrop) event triggers when a column header element is dropped on the target column.

-In the following example, we have implemented the `columnDragStart`, `columnDrag`, and `columnDrop` events in the Syncfusion Grid component.
+In the following example, we have implemented the `columnDragStart`, `columnDrag`, and `columnDrop` events in the Syncfusion Grid control.

 {% if page.publishingplatform == "typescript" %}